-My scan showed an enlarged prostate, along with a significant enlargement of my lymph nodes.
+My scan showed an enlarged prostate along with a significant enlargement of my lymph nodes.
 Trouble with a capital “T” lay ahead.
-After several days of poking, prodding and discussions using words that we couldn’t even spell, our worst fears were confirmed.
+After several days of poking, prodding and discussions using words that I couldn’t even spell, my worst fears were confirmed.

 The diagnosis was Stage 4 Prostate Cancer with advanced secondaries in my lymph nodes.
-There was a lot of gasps not only from my wife and I but also my primary care team.
+There was a lot of gasps from my primary care team.
 I was only 46 years old.
-Surely not?

 What next?
-We wanted second opinions, so we got several!
-Travelled to Dublin, Cork, Limerick and Galway.
+I wanted more opinions so travelled to Dublin, Cork, Limerick and Galway.
 All agreed that chemotherapy was the first line of defence but only one agreed on what should happen next.
-My new best friend, Mr Jaffry advised that I would have no option but to travel abroad for radical surgery which would be dependent on the success of the chemotherapy.
+My urologist advised that I would have no option but to travel abroad for radical surgery which would be dependent on the success of the chemotherapy.
 All other advice basically centred around prolonging my life so that I could get my affairs in order.
-Needless to say we chose the former!
+Needless to say I chose the former!

-Fortunately, after several rounds of Chemotherapy, we made arrangements to travel to University Hospital Leuven, a European Centre of Urology Excellence to meet Dr Steven Joniau, my surgeon.
+Fortunately, after several rounds of Chemotherapy, arrangements were made to travel to University Hospital Leuven, a European Centre of Urological Excellence to meet my surgeon Dr Steven Joniau.
 That was in February 2018.
-After a thorough consultation, he told us to come back the following month for surgery.
+After a thorough consultation, I was to return the following month for surgery.
 On March 15th I had a radical open prostatectomy where along with my beloved prostate, 61 of my lymph nodes were also removed.
-My wife Deirdre stayed with me throughout and looking back, I wouldn’t have pulled through without her support.
-It was major surgery that undoubtedly has significantly prolonged my life.
-After 2 weeks we travelled back and since that trip, we’ve never looked back.
+It was major surgery that undoubtedly saved my life.
+After 2 weeks I travelled back and since that trip have never looked back.

-We’re not done yet!
-After a trip to Lourdes in September 2018, I had 39 cycles of ARC Radiation in The Galway Clinic.
-It must be said that the advice elsewhere was not to proceed with this, as it would involve radiating a very large area but upon the advice of my surgeon we proceeded.
+In September 2018 I had 39 cycles of ARC Radiation in The Galway Clinic.
+It must be said that the advice elsewhere was not to proceed with this as it would involve radiating a very large area but upon the advice of my surgeon we proceeded.
 Sure, what could go wrong?
 Well, let me tell you, absolutely nothing.
 I feel better today than I’ve ever felt in my life.

 To show your support, and follow in John’s footsteps, get one of our Stand Up For Your Prostate pins here.